 The relevant clauses of the SEPP generally relate to the protection of the environment and foreshore access.
 The environmental impacts of the development of the land are dealt with in the subdivision DA.
+The building footprint will result in retention of 16 the existing 19 non-exempt trees near the building footprint.
+There are also many trees retained within the conservation area to the rear of the lot and supplementary planting will be undertaken.

-The creation of the building footprint will only require removal of 3 of the 8 existing non-exempt trees within the proposed lot.
-The subject lot is on the foreshore but will not affect foreshore access.
-Also, as part of the Community Title scheme, this lot will have access to the foreshore and dinghy store area.
+The subject lot is not near the foreshore and will not affect foreshore access.
+However, as part of the Community Title scheme, this lot will have access to the foreshore and dinghy store area.